 Can I stop sterilising bottles at 6 months?

-It is recommended by the NHS that you should sterilise for the first year of your little one's life.
+The NHS recommends sterilising bottles and feeding equipment for 12 months.
 Once your baby is sitting and picking things up, a lot often ends up in your baby’s mouth, which may make you wonder why you are still sterilising when all sorts of unsterilised items end up in your baby’s mouth anyway.
 However, bugs created from milk can be particularly bad and just not worth the risk in the first year of your child's life when they are still building up their immune system.

 Once your baby is a year old, they will have started to produce their own antibodies and be more resistant to harmful germs.
-It's still a good idea to carry on sterilising bottles, dummies and teats until your baby stops using them.
+It's still a good idea to sterilise bottles, dummies and teats until your baby stops using them.
 Once you’re in the habit of sterilising, it can be just as easy to continue.

 What should you sterilise?

-The answer to what exactly you should sterilise is quite simple.
-Everything!
-You’ll know from washing your bottles, that there are so many parts to them, the lid, the bottle itself, the fiddly neck and the teat itself.
-Every part of the bottle should be sterilised, every time it is used.
+The answer to what exactly you should sterilise is quite simple: Everything!
+You’ll know from washing your bottles that they have many parts: the lid, the bottle itself, the fiddly neck, and the teat itself.
+Every part of the bottle should be sterilised every time it is used.

-If your baby uses a dummy, this should also be sterilised any time it is dropped or the teat is touched by unwashed hands.
+If your baby uses a dummy, this should also be sterilised whenever it is dropped or the teat is touched by unwashed hands.

-Your little one may have started using a cup or beaker to drink water from six months old, but this doesn't need to be sterilised as it's a lot easier to clean it than a baby bottle so you can wash it well with warm soapy water or in your dishwasher.
+Your little one may have started using a cup or beaker to drink water at six months old, but it doesn't need to be sterilised.
+It's much easier to clean than a baby bottle, so you can wash it well with warm, soapy water or in your dishwasher.